eq19/feed/_drafts/exponentiation_zone.md

 [![TOE](https://user-images.githubusercontent.com/36441664/274626323-c1547d51-169b-471e-99ce-ba060f3ab603.jpg)](https://phys.libretexts.org/Bookshelves/College_Physics/College_Physics_1e_%28OpenStax%29/33%3A_Particle_Physics/33.06%3A_GUTs_-_The_Unification_of_Forces)

 The weak, strong and gravity forces are assigned to ***30, 31 and 32***.
 The unification and exchange are assigned to ***33 and 34*** which are then standing as the ***[lexer](https://www.eq19.com/multiplication/#assigning-a-lexer)*** and ***[parser](https://www.eq19.com/exponentiation/#parsering-structure)***.

-## Space Expansion

-This unification was initiated from the theoretical work by Hideki Yukawa who in 1935 had predicted the existence of _[mesons as the carrier particles](https://en.wikipedia.org/wiki/Pion)_ of the strong nuclear force.

 ```note
 Feynman diagram for the same process as in the animation, with the individual quark constituents shown, to illustrate how the fundamental strong interaction gives rise to the nuclear force.
 Straight lines are quarks, while ***multi-colored loops are gluons (the carriers of the fundamental force).
 Other gluons, which bind together the proton, neutron, and pion "in-flight", are not shown***.
 The π⁰ pion contains an anti-quark, shown to travel in the opposite direction, as per the Feynman–Stueckelberg interpretation. _([Wikipedia](https://en.wikipedia.org/wiki/Pion))_